awslabs/aws-sdk-python/dev-guide/simple-app.md

 # Creating a simple application using the experimental Amazon Bedrock Runtime client for Python<a name="simple-app"></a>

-This chapter features a short example that asks the Amazon Titan Text Express generative AI model a simple question, then outputs the response\.
-For more details about using Amazon Bedrock Runtime in this way, see [Carry out a conversation with the Converse API operations](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html) in the [Amazon Bedrock user guide](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html)\.
+This chapter features a short example that asks the Amazon Titan Text Express generative AI model a simple question, then outputs the response.
+For more details about using Amazon Bedrock Runtime in this way, see [Carry out a conversation with the Converse API operations](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html) in the [Amazon Bedrock user guide](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html).

 ## Importing the SDK<a name="simple-app-imports"></a>